 At the state level, there has been a shift from consumer protections to more industry friendly deregulation.
 ARL was able to stop several deregulation bills from obtaining a hearing but were unsuccessful for the first time since 2008, in stopping a potentially devastating new law, “Arizona Regulatory Sandbox Program” (RSP) created by passage of HB 2434 this year.
 The RSP authorizes financial services companies subject to licensing and supervision to “test” innovative products, services, and business methods for two years without a license or regulatory supervision or coverage by all consumer protection laws in a program overseen by the Office of Attorney General.

 The ARL coalition sent a letter to the AZ Attorney General outlining concerns and offering up suggestions to better protect consumers prior to the law going into effect.
 Predatory payday lending remains illegal in Arizona thanks to the hard work of this coalition.
-Predatory auto title and other high cost installment lending continues to plague vulnerable consumers in spite of several bills that were introduced last session to limit these predatory lending practices.
+Predatory auto title and other high-cost installment lending continue to plague vulnerable consumers in spite of several bills that were introduced last session to limit these predatory lending practices.

 CFPB Comment Period Closed Oct 7th, 2016